hamptonpieryc/website/content/docs/club-rules.md

 ## 12. CLUB DISCIPLINE:

-**12.1** All Members of the Club are expected to abide by the spirit and detail of the Club Rules and Bye-laws, Sailing Instructions and where appropriate, instructions given by Club Executive Officers.
+**12.1** All Members of the Club are expected to abide by the spirit and detail of the Club Rules and Byelaws, Sailing Instructions and where appropriate, instructions given by Club Executive Officers.
 Where rules or instructions are disregarded or disobeyed, or where the conduct of any member is considered to be injurious to the character or interests of the Club, the GMC will have the power to invoke sanctions against that member.
 Possible sanctions
 include: